 This variation for this dosai is so simple and delicious.
 For this chop the onion finely.
 If you wish also chop curry leaves, a green chili/serrano pepper, cilantro.
 Combine with the batter and make dosa as described in this recipe.
 Sprinkling over the top of the dosa can also be another delicious choice.

-- In the nonstick pan / tawa, gently pour a ladle of batter and spread it like a flat circle, similar to a pancake spreading.
-And drizzle 1 tsp cooking oil over it.
+- Gently pour ⅓ cup of batter and spread it in a circular motion and make like a flat circle, similar to a pancake spreading.

-- Sprinkle 1 tsp of chutney powder on top of it, once it is half cooked flip it with a spatula and cook in on both the sides.
+- Sprinkle 1 teaspoon of chutney powder on top of it, once it is half cooked flip it with a spatula and cook in on both the sides.

 - Now, serve this podi dosai hot by transferring it to the plate.